techidaily/site-fox-access/source/_posts/updated-recording-live-videos-on-periscope-with-maximum-quality.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## 1.Save Periscope video from iOS or Mac

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_1g4U13PBk0?si=xJLJtlc4hKBTBH8M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Lp78eFEGwVU?si=-4orJBLvJJrggCJ2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 1.Save Periscope video from iOS or Mac

 ### Using [Quick Time](https://support.apple.com/downloads/quicktime) to Record from your iPhone